 Youth Opportunities

 Geauga County has an exceptional group of youths and adults working hard to understand our environment and keeping it healthy.
-Every summer since its founding in 2000, the MYC (Millennium Youth Conservationists) members come together to conduct stream quality monitoring surveys within Geauga County’s three major river systems which include the Chagrin, Cuyahoga, and Grand River watersheds.
+Every summer since its founding in 2000, Geauga Stream Team members come together to conduct stream quality monitoring surveys within Geauga County’s three major river systems which include the Chagrin, Cuyahoga, and Grand River watersheds.
 We meet every other week from June through August.
-The MYC is a group of environmentally conscious students from local elementary, middle, and high schools and their parents who are assisted by a biologist from the Geauga SWCD.
+The Stream Team is a group of environmentally conscious students from local elementary, middle, and high schools and their parents who are assisted by a biologist from the Geauga SWCD.

-Members of the MYC have the opportunity to interact with other individuals who share their love and interest in nature while learning about issues pertaining to water quality and gaining valuable community service hours.
-The MYC currently monitors four sites in Geauga County within the Chagrin River and Grand River watersheds.
+Members of the Stream Team have the opportunity to interact with other individuals who share their love and interest in nature while learning about issues pertaining to water quality and gaining valuable community service hours.
+The Stream Team currently monitors four sites in Geauga County within the Chagrin River and Grand River watersheds.

 So how do we scientifically determine water quality?
 Briefly, there are two categories we look at, the chemistry and biology of the water.
 When measuring the chemistry, we record the levels of dissolved oxygen, conductivity, salinity, pH (whether the water is acidic or basic), and temperature of the water.
 Since water chemistry can fluctuate and change from day to day, it is important to also look at the biology of the stream.
-This is done by collecting, identifying, counting, and later releasing small water creatures known as macroinvertebrates that often hide in fast-moving riffle areas of rivers and streams either under rocks, tightly gripping the bottom of rocks with their streamlined bodies, or in the bottom sediments.
-The relative number of pollution intolerant and pollution tolerant species gives a quantifiable picture of the quality of the creek or river water which is then ranked as excellent, good, fair, or poor according to a number formula devised by water quality experts.
-Data collected is submitted to the Ohio Department of Natural Resources so they are able to review any differences in the chemistry and biology found that may alert them to a problem with the water quality of that stream.
+This is done by collecting, identifying, counting, and later releasing small water creatures known as macroinvertebrates that often hide in fast-moving riffle areas of rivers and streams either under rocks, tightly gripping the bottom of rocks with their streamlined bodies, or in the underlying sediment.
+The relative number of pollution intolerant and pollution tolerant species gives a quantifiable picture of the quality of that segment of creek or river which is then ranked as excellent, good, fair, or poor according to a number formula devised by water quality experts.
+Data collected is submitted to the Scenic Rivers program within the Ohio Department of Natural Resources so they can review any differences in the chemistry and biology found that may alert them to a problem with the water quality of that stream.

-Members of the MYC have the opportunity to interact with other individuals who share their love and interest in nature while learning about issues pertaining to water quality and gaining valuable community service hours.
-The MYC currently monitors four sites in Geauga County within the Chagrin River and Grand River watersheds.
+Members of the Stream Team have the opportunity to interact with other individuals who share their love and interest in nature while learning about issues pertaining to water quality and gaining valuable community service hours.
+The Stream Team currently monitors four sites in Geauga County within the Chagrin River and Grand River watersheds.

 So how do we scientifically determine water quality?
 Briefly, there are two categories we look at, the chemistry and biology of the water.
 When measuring the chemistry, we record the levels of dissolved oxygen, conductivity, salinity, pH (whether the water is acidic or basic), and temperature of the water.
 Since water chemistry can fluctuate and change from day to day, it is important to also look at the biology of the stream.
-This is done by collecting, identifying, counting, and later releasing small water creatures known as macroinvertebrates that often hide in fast-moving riffle areas of rivers and streams either under rocks, tightly gripping the bottom of rocks with their streamlined bodies, or in the bottom sediments.
-The relative number of pollution intolerant and pollution tolerant species gives a quantifiable picture of the quality of the creek or river water which is then ranked as excellent, good, fair, or poor according to a number formula devised by water quality experts.
-Data collected is submitted to the Ohio Department of Natural Resources so they are able to review any differences in the chemistry and biology found that may alert them to a problem with the water quality of that stream.
+This is done by collecting, identifying, counting, and later releasing small water creatures known as macroinvertebrates that often hide in fast-moving riffle areas of rivers and streams either under rocks, tightly gripping the bottom of rocks with their streamlined bodies, or in the underlying sediment.
+The relative number of pollution intolerant and pollution tolerant species gives a quantifiable picture of the quality of that segment of creek or river which is then ranked as excellent, good, fair, or poor according to a number formula devised by water quality experts.
+Data collected is submitted to the Scenic Rivers program within the Ohio Department of Natural Resources so they can review any differences in the chemistry and biology found that may alert them to a problem with the water quality of that stream.

 Conservation Poster Contest